HackYourFuture-CPH/alumni/README.md

-Welcome to the Alumni Repository.
+### Welcome to the Alumni Repository.

-The goal of this repo is to give you the best support in finding your first job as a developer.
+>The goal of this repo is to give you some tips and a solid head-start to finding your first job as a developer.

+You've already learned a lot of skills now - but ask yourself: Is that visible in my portfolio and CV?
+Presenting yourself well and being prepared job interviews is almost just as important as the actual skills, so let's make sure that you present yourself just as good as you actually are!

-There are many on-line resources that can help you get ready for a job, and we want to share the best of them with you.
+There are many online resources that can help you get ready for a job, and we want to share the best of them with you.

-Check out our <a href="https://github.com/HackYourFuture/alumni/wiki"> our wiki</a> for all the information you need to land your first job!
+Check out our [wiki](https://github.com/HackYourFuture-CPH/alumni/wiki") for all the information you need to land your first job!